Rlfm/02180-Grp77-Assignement-1_Board_game_AI/README.md

 **How to run the game**

-In the installation folder, simply run:
+In the installation folder with all the python files, simply run:

 python Labyrinth.py